The Beraldo family can trace its noble origins to the Italian region of Piedmont

 in 1320; Bartolomeo Beraldo was mayor of Castelfranco in 1387.

-Baldassarre Berardi was a castle owner...
-Another 173 words (12 lines of text) are included under the topic Early Beraldo Notables in all our PDF Extended History products and printed products wherever possible.
+and died valiantly in the battle of Tauro; the Berardi family in Florence...
+Another 123 words (9 lines of text) are included under the topic Early Beraldo Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Beraldo family to the New World and Oceana